 |Android Version||Android 10.0 with One UI 2.0||N/A|

-The Samsung Galaxy S20 Ultra will have a significantly larger display than the iPhone Xs
+The Samsung Galaxy S20 Ultra 5G has a significantly larger display than the iPhone Xs

-As for their colors, the iPhone Xs is available in silver, space gray, and gold, while the upcoming Samsung Galaxy is expected to come in black and gray.
+As for their colors, the iPhone Xs is available in silver, space gray, and gold, while the Galaxy S20 Ultra comes in black and gray.

-The Samsung Galaxy S20 Ultra will have a higher pixel density and refresh rate than the Apple iPhone Xs.
+The Samsung Galaxy S20 Ultra 5G has a better panel with higher pixel density and refresh rate than the Apple iPhone Xs.

-The Galaxy S20 Ultra supports 5G and is remarkably more powerful than the iPhone Xs
+The Galaxy S20 Ultra 5G supports 5G and is remarkably faster and more powerful than the iPhone Xs

-Qualcomm’s Snapdragon 865 supports 5G connectivity, thus the Galaxy S20 Ultra on the horizon is expected to be equipped with 5G capabilities like the Galaxy S10 5G, one of its predecessors.
+Qualcomm’s Snapdragon 865 supports 5G connectivity, thus the Galaxy S20 Ultra 5G is equipped with 5G capabilities like the Galaxy S10 5G, one of its predecessors.
+As more major US telecoms have started rolling out their 5G networks, you can enjoy faster connections when using this device.
 Meanwhile, none of the iPhone devices support 5G connectivity at present.

-The Samsung Galaxy S20 Ultra will have four rear cameras while the Apple iPhone Xs only has two.
+The Samsung Galaxy S20 Ultra 5G has four rear cameras, one of them a 108MP lens, while the Apple iPhone Xs only has two.

-Samsung raises the bar with the S20 Ultra’s impressive rear cameras: a 108MP wide, 48MP telephoto, 12MP ultra-wide, and a dedicated ToF (Time of Flight) camera.
+Samsung raises the bar for smartphone cameras.
+The new Galaxy S20 Ultra 5G rocks four rear cameras: a 108MP wide, 48MP telephoto, 12MP ultra-wide, and a dedicated DepthVision (Time of Flight) camera.
 The high-resolution 108MP was made possible by the smartphone’s powerful processor that can support up to 200MP sensors.

 Battery and Additional Features

-Both the Galaxy S20 Ultra and iPhone Xs are dust and water-resistant, but the Galaxy S20 Ultra will have a larger battery capacity
+Both the Galaxy S20 Ultra 5G and the iPhone Xs are dust and water-resistant, but the Galaxy S20 Ultra has better battery life and features

 Both the Galaxy S20 Ultra and iPhone Xs have an IP rating of 68, which indicates that they can withstand rain, splashes, and dust.
 However, they can survive different depth levels.
-The iPhone Xs can withstand being submerged up to a depth of two meters while the Galaxy S20 Ultra is water-resistant for up to 5 meters.
+The iPhone Xs can withstand being submerged up to a depth of two meters of freshwater while the Galaxy S20 Ultra is water-resistant for up to 1.5 meters.

-Smartphone users who like taking a lot of photos and videos will benefit from the expandable storage that the Galaxy S20 Ultra will have.
-It is predicted to have internal storage of up to 512GB and can support up to 1TB of expandable storage.
+Smartphone users who like taking a lot of photos and videos will benefit from the 1TB expandable storage that the Galaxy S20 Ultra 5G offers.
+This is in addition to the 128GB/512GB internal storage.
 On the other hand, Apple’s iPhone Xs does not support external storage and comes in 64GB, 256GB, and 512GB storage options.

-The Galaxy S20 Ultra packs powerful features that make it worth the price, but the iPhone XS is still a solid smartphone choice for those who wish to save
+The Galaxy S20 Ultra 5G packs powerful features that make it worth the price, but the iPhone XS is still a solid smartphone choice for those on a budget